JSS95/araviq6/README.md

 `FrameToArrayConverter` and `ArrayToFrameConverter` performs conversion between frame pipeline and array pipeline.
 To retain the metadata (e.g., timestamp) of QVideoFrame, these classes includes the original frame for the array.

-`ArrayWorker` performs processing on incoming array.
+`ArrayWorker` performs processing on incoming array and sends the result to downstream in NDArray.
 User may subclass the worker to define own processing.

 `ArrayProcessor` wraps the worker and provides API around it.
 Worker is mulithreaded in the processor.